 Modern Slavery Statements from health Trusts have been received via safeguarding assurance and will do so annually.
 The Trusts provide assurance of the statements governance and that it is published on their public web site.

-The CCG was part of an emergency planning exercise with partners to validate the council’s new procedure for dealing with instances of Modern Slavery.
+The CCG continues to work with the council and other partners on the review and effectiveness of emergency planning and procedure for dealing with instances of Modern Slavery.